Skip to main content

 1. Always sync before switching machines

-bd sync # Push changes before leaving
+bd dolt push # Push changes before leaving

 2. Pull before creating new issues